 Where to stay

-- Budget: El Mariposario Montezuma Gardens (doubles from $50)
+- Budget: El Mariposario Montezuma Gardens

-- Mid-Range: Hotel Amor de Mar (doubles from $90)
+- Mid-Range: Hotel Amor de Mar

-- Luxury: Casa Bellavista Bed & Breakfast (family rooms from $145)
+- Luxury: Casa Bellavista Bed & Breakfast

 - Need peace and quiet?
 Hit up the tranquility of Drake Bay and Corcovado National Park.

 - Seeking a luxurious escape?
-Book yourself into an exclusive all-inclusive resort in Papagayo.
+Book yourself into an exclusive, all-inclusive resort in Papagayo.

 - Want to bask in classic Central American scenery?
 Hike through the cloud forests of Monteverde and around the volcanic landscapes around Arenal.

-- Craving both a beach vacation and tropical forest escape?
+- Craving both a beach vacation and a tropical forest escape?
 Enjoy all the amazingness that is Manuel Antonio National Park.